tsani/jerrington.me/posts/2021-01-01-extra-safety-with-rankn-types.md

 development: **make illegal states unrepresentable**.
 Going forward, I hope to find equally cheap ways to do just that.

 P.S.
-This article does simplify a few pointsIn case you're interested in the gory details,
+This article does simplify a few points.
+In case you're interested in the gory details, have a look at [the code](https://github.com/tsani/aoc/blob/master/2020/src/Day20.hs).

 [type-applications]: https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-TypeApplications